addiscent/vagrant-ruby-rails/README.md

 The command above created the "home" directory, named "vagrant-ruby-rails", where your new _vagrant-ruby-rails_ development environment will be installed.
 This is the directory from which you will launch your new _vagrant-ruby-rails_ _guest-vbox_.
 The "vagrant-ruby-rails" directory is also referred to elsewhere in this document as ".../vagrant-ruby-rails/".
 A subdirectory named ".../vagrant-ruby-rails/workspace/" is also created by the command above.
 It will be used later.

 Next, visit the _vagrant-ruby-rails_ GitHub repository at, https://github.com/addiscent/vagrant-ruby-rails.
-On that page, use the
-"Download ZIP" button to download a ZIP file containing the _vagrant-ruby-rails_ project files.
+On that page, click the "(tag) releases" link near the top.
+On the subsequent page, download a ZIP file containing the _vagrant-ruby-rails_ project files.
+Select the most recent tagged version.

 Extract those files into the current working directory, (".../vagrant-ruby-rails/").